energysistem/manuals/42260-Tower3/en/10-mpfuntion.md

 If you switch off the *Energy Tower 3* or remove the external memory of your device, when you insert again the same external memory, the lecture will continue at the same instant that you ended previously.

 To go forward another track, use next () and back () buttons.
 This will go directly to next or previous track.
+You can change the folder by () button.

 ## Playback order